Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 IF NO_CODE THEN ELSE_IF CODE THEN

 A determined person or board in high-pro fixed teams may rely on communication BUT ...

+THE MATRIX ARCHITECT is the most fictional figure for software.

 ### Dissonance